Pregnancy, Delivery and Criminal Abortion

 Chemical (abortifacient) methods.
 Oral or intravaginal administration of substances intended to stimulate uterine contractions.
 Historically, ergot and quinine were used.
 Currently, misoprostol and mifepristone are the pharmaceutical agents used for medical abortion, but illegally administered misoprostol without clinical supervision can cause uterine rupture, incomplete abortion, and septic incomplete abortion.
 Forensic signs of misoprostol use in an unmonitored setting include: incomplete expulsion of products of conception, uterine atony, and maternal haemorrhagic shock.
 In suspicious cases, serum and urine toxicology may detect prostaglandin analogues.

 Herbal and traditional abortifacients.
-In India, the western Ghats, traditional medicine, and tribal communities retain knowledge of plant-based abortifacients including Gossypol (cotton-seed root extract), Tansy, and Pennyroyal.
+In India, the western Ghats, traditional medicine, and tribal communities retain knowledge of plant-based abortifacients including Gossypol (a polyphenolic compound from the cotton plant, Gossypium species, found in the seeds, roots, and stems, and used traditionally as a root-bark decoction abortifacient), Tansy, and Pennyroyal.
 These often cause severe hepatotoxicity or renal failure in addition to their intended effect, and the forensic signature at post-mortem includes acute liver necrosis or renal tubular necrosis alongside incomplete abortion.

 Septic abortion.
 Regardless of the method used, illegal abortion performed outside sterile conditions carries a high risk of ascending infection leading to septic abortion (a recognised leading cause of maternal mortality globally, accounting for approximately 4.7-13% of maternal deaths in countries with restricted access, per WHO Safe Abortion guidance 2022).
 Forensic signs include: purulent endometritis with Gram-negative organisms, bilateral parametritis and adnexal masses, septicaemia with multi-organ failure, and haemolytic anaemia from septic emboli.
 In India, the maternal mortality rate from unsafe abortion is estimated at approximately 8 per 100,000 live births, compared to less than 0.5 per 100,000 in countries with full legal access (Lancet Global Health 2022 series on global abortion mortality).

 Z v.
 State of Bihar (2017) 9 SCC 735.
 The petitioner, a rape survivor with a fetal abnormality, sought termination beyond 20 weeks.
-The Medical Board at AIIMS found the fetus had a cardiac abnormality.
+The Medical Board at AIIMS assessed the risk that termination posed to the appellant's life at that advanced gestational age.
 The Supreme Court permitted the termination and observed that the State has an obligation to provide accessible and timely reproductive health services under Articles 14 and 21 of the Constitution.
 The case established that courts can permit terminations beyond the statutory gestational limit in cases of rape and substantial fetal abnormality, even before the 2021 amendment legislated this pathway.
 It also highlighted the failure of Medical Board processes to operate within timeframes that are clinically meaningful.

 X v.
 NCT of Delhi (2022) 14 SCC 1.
 This judgment is the most significant expansion of abortion rights in India since the 2021 amendment.
 A 25-year-old unmarried woman sought termination at approximately 22 weeks of a consensual relationship pregnancy.
 The High Court declined, holding that unmarried women were not within the MTP Act's 20-24 week protective category.
 The Supreme Court reversed, holding that: (1) the MTP Act and the 2021 amendment must be read in a way that does not discriminate between married and unmarried women; (2) the reproductive autonomy of women is a component of the right to privacy under Article 21 following the Privacy judgment (K.S.
 Puttaswamy v.
 Union of India 2017); and (3) an unwanted pregnancy, regardless of its origin, causes harm to the woman's physical and mental health within the meaning of the MTP Act.
 The Court permitted the termination and directed that the health of the pregnant woman includes mental health and that courts must not substitute a narrow reading of the statute for a purposive one.